ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_menu_controls_active()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if the menu controls are active.
+Checks whether the menu controls are active.

 **Parameters:**